-2.1.6 Do you have a deposit of at least 2% of the Value of the property (but less than 20%)?
+2.1.6 Do you have a deposit of at least 5% of the Value of the property (but less than 20%)?
 (Deposit requirement)

-There is a minimum and maximum deposit requirement for the FHG.
+There is a minimum and maximum deposit requirement for the FHBG.

 Your Participating Lender will be able to tell you if you satisfy this requirement.

-The FHG is to assist eligible single parents and eligible single legal guardians of at least one dependent who have at least 2% of the Value of an eligible property saved as a deposit.
-It is a requirement of the FHG that you use the full amount of your savings towards your deposit (subject to the policies of your lender and your financial circumstances).
-If you have 20% or more saved after paying other home purchasing costs (e.g., stamp duty, legal costs), then your home loan will not be covered by the FHG.
+The FHBG is to assist eligible home buyers who have at least 5% of the Value of an eligible property saved as a deposit.
+It is a requirement of the FHBG that you use the maximum amount of your savings as possible towards your deposit (subject to the policies of your lender and your financial circumstances).
+If you have 20% or more saved after paying other home purchasing costs (e.g., stamp duty, legal costs), then your home loan will not be covered by the FHBG.

-As the FHG is aimed at helping eligible single parents and eligible single legal guardians who struggle to save a deposit, it is important that you do not try and disadvantage other Australians by seeking to change your circumstances just to take advantage of the FHG.
-This includes where you have a 20% or greater deposit and legally transfer your cash and other assets in order only to access the FHG or where your 2% deposit has not been genuinely saved by you and is being provided to you only so that you can qualify for the FHG.
-You should refer to your Participating Lender on their verification requirements for a deposit.
-Participating Lenders must comply with responsible lending practices - if you have any questions about these requirements in the context of the FHG, please discuss these with your Participating Lender directly.
+As the FHBG is aimed at helping eligible home buyers, it is important that you do not try and disadvantage other Australians by seeking to change your circumstances just to take advantage of the FHBG.
+This includes where you have a 20% or greater deposit and legally transfer your cash and other assets in order only to access the FHBG, or where your 5% deposit has not been genuinely saved by you and is being provided to you only so that you can qualify for the FHBG.

+Participating Lenders must comply with responsible lending practices - if you have any questions about these requirements in the context of the FHBG, please discuss these with your Participating Lender directly.